 Classes are in person unless otherwise noted.
 Class sizes are kept small.
 Families attending classes for this year must agree to The Young Explorers Compact of 2020.

 10-11 Beginning IEW (ONLINE)- A fun introduction to Institute for Excellence in Writing's methodology for language arts.
 This is so much more than a writing program, it's a speaking, reading, and thinking program as well.
 I love introducing people to IEW.
 Ideal for beginning readers and up.
 Parents are strongly encouraged to attend unless they are already familiar with IEW.
 This class has homework in which the parent will be asked to do a lot of support as needed.

 11-12 - Beginning IEW (in person) see above description

 12-1 - Lunch/playtime

-1-3 pm ART - I use art projects from Deep Space Sparkle and Meet the Masters, both fabulous and rich art curricula.
+1-3 pm ART (in person)- I use art projects from Deep Space Sparkle and Meet the Masters, both fabulous and rich art curricula.
 Meet the Masters features part art history lesson and part art project inspired by the artist.
 Deep Space Sparkle offers a huge variety of projects with many different themes and mediums.
 This allows me to customize art projects based on the needs and interests of our group.